adorsys/XS2A-Sandbox/README.md

 The 'Berlin Group' is a pan-European payments interoperability standards and harmonisation initiative.
 Based on the PSD2 and EBA RTS requirements, Berlin Group NextGenPSD2 has worked on a detailed [Access to Account (XS2A) Framework](https://www.berlin-group.org/psd2-access-to-bank-accounts) with data model (at conceptual, logical and physical data levels) and associated messaging.

 ModelBank is a dynamic sandbox environment that allows to emulate and test ASPSP's OpenAPI PSD2 services.
+Modelbank functionality supports all mandatory services of XS2A.
+Optional services are partially supported via UI interfaces, but fully supported and can be tested through XS2A interface.

 ModelBank is based on [XS2A Service](https://github.com/adorsys/xs2a), [XS2A-connector-examples](https://github.com/adorsys/xs2a-connector-examples) and [Ledgers](https://github.com/adorsys/ledgers).